aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 #### Origin Fallback

-In case the origin source is not available and answers with one of the specified status code the fallback origin source will be used.
+In case the origin source is not available and answers with one of the specified status code the failover origin source will be used.

 ```ts